Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 ## Summary points

 In summary, MLA's are fairly attractive for soil mapping and soil modelling problems in general as they often perform better than standard linear models (already recognized by @moran2002spatial and @Henderson2004Geoderma; some recent comparisons of MLA's performance for operational soil mapping can be found in @nussbaum2018evaluation).
-MLA's often perform better than linear techniques for soil mapping possibily due to the following three reasons:
+MLA's often perform better than linear techniques for soil mapping possibly due to the following three reasons:

  1. Non-linear relationships between soil forming factors and soil properties can be efficiently modeled using MLA's,
  2. Tree-based MLA's (random forest, gradient boosting, cubist) are suitable for representing *local* soil-landscape relationships, which is often important for accuracy of spatial prediction models,